rmpgjoe/studiodev/README.md

 ## Troubleshooting

 The vast majority of issues with this environment are keeping IntelliJ's project definitions in sync with maven.
-That overrights the artifact definition that IntelliJ uses to deploy.
+That overwrites the artifact definition that IntelliJ uses to deploy.
+That is stored at .idea/artifacts/re_studio_war_exploded.xml.

 ### Lost configuration